SherlockHolmes07/Marketplace/README.md

 # Marketplace DApp
-It is a ecommerce theamed DApp built on top of Celo Blockchain employing solidity smart contracts.
+It is a ecommerce themed DApp built on top of Celo Blockchain employing solidity smart contracts.

 <i>I came up with the submission for dacade.org for celo 101 development</i>